 Figure 1.
-Actuation of IPMC. (a) – initial state; (b) – forward bending; (c) – back-relaxation with voltage still applied; (d)-opposite bending due to shorted input.
+Actuation of IPMC. (a) – initial relaxed state; (b) – forward bending response to a constant input voltage; (c) – back-relaxation with voltage still applied; (d)-opposite bending due to shorted input.
 The watch serves for time monitoring.

 In recent years the range of IEAP materials has been significantly extended by means of materials used for electrodes, separator membrane, as well as the electrolyte.
 At first glance, all ionic EAPs seem similar in construction – two conducting electrodes separated by a polymer membrane, containing freely moving ions – but their actuation mechanisms can be significantly different.
 There haven’t appeared any definitive models or at least reports yet, describing the phenomenon of back-relaxation of IEAP actuators with electrodes based on carbon, or conductive polymers.